-The cholesterol and triglycerides are part of our body, helping us in some vital functions, but the excessive accumulation of triglycerides and bad cholesterol (LDL cholesterol) causes harm to our health, predispose to heart attacks and strokes, among other problems.
+The cholesterol and triglycerides are part of our body, helping us in some vital functions, but the excessive accumulation of triglycerides and bad cholesterol (LDL cholesterol) above the ideal levels causes harm to our health, predispose to heart attacks and strokes, among other problems.
 Fortunately, certain foods have cholesterol-lowering and triglycerides lowering properties.

 High fiber foods